Student research: hands-on investigation and invention

 - Undergraduate Research Opportunity Program (SRC-URO)

-- Subscribe to a bi-monthly email to about research opportunities
+- Subscribe to an email list about research opportunities from OURS

 Interested in summer research at another institution?
 Research Experience for Undergraduates (REUs) are offered at over 100 universities across the country.
 Summer REU’s are paid positions that offer students the opportunity to conduct research with faculty experts at other universities.
 Visit the National Science Foundation website for an updated list, including program details and application deadlines.